 Multiplicity / Nodes Description

 1 / NAME See NAME Node.

 0 / PARENT See PARENT Node.

 0 / TAG See TAG Node.

 01 / DESCRIPTI ON See DESCRIPTION Node.

 1 / NAME The name of the Class.
 If there is a node NAME, that will overwrite this attribute.

-01 / The UML Scope of the Class - Public,

-SCOPE Private, Protected or Package.
+01 / SCOPE The UML Scope of the Class - Public, Private, Protected or Package.

-01 / ABSTRACT If present, indicates that this is an abstract Class.
+01 / If present, indicates that this is an abstract

+ABSTRACT Class.
 01 / VERSION The version of the Class.
 01 / STEREOTY PE The stereotype that Enterprise Architect should assign to the Class.
 This does not support multiple stereotypes.

-01 / ISLEAF

-01 / MULTIPLIC ITY
+01 / ISLEAF If present, indicates that this is a leaf/final/sealed Class which cannot be inherited by any sub-Class.
+01 / MULTIPLIC ITY If present, represents the multiplicity of the Class.
 01 / LANGUAGE Generally, you do not need to set this.
 01 / NOTE Generally not used as it is addressed by the comments above the Class.

-01 / ALIAS

-0 / Adds a numbered Tagged Value that

-MACRO Enterprise Architect can use to round trip macros.
+01 / ALIAS If present, represents the Alias of any identifier, such as a Namespace, Class or variable.
+0 / MACRO Adds a numbered Tagged Value that Enterprise Architect can use to round trip macros. macros.